 You may have heard that eating fish is a healthy option.
 That’s a true statement, but in most cases today, it’s only a partially true statement.
-The reality of where our fish comes from is of paramount importance for our health!
+The reality of where our fish come from is of paramount importance for our health!
 There is a vast difference between wild caught fish and farmed fish.

-Research has found that farmed fish has less usable omega-3 fatty acids than wild-caught fish and a 20% lower protein content.
-A USDA review confirmed the findings.
+Research has found that farmed fish have less usable omega-3 fatty acids than wild-caught fish, and a 20 percent lower protein content.
+A USDA review confirmed these findings.
 Farmed fish are fattier and have a high concentration of omega-6 fatty acids.
 Imbalances in the levels of omega-3 and omega-6 fatty acids create inflammation in the body.

 7 Dangers of Farmed Fish

 Fish farmers also treat their fish with pesticides to combat sea lice.
 Sea lice from fish farms kill up to 95 percent of migrating juvenile wild salmon.
 (2) The pesticides used to treat sea lice in fish farms circulate throughout the ocean.
-Pesticides that have been banned for decades have concentrated in the fat of much marine life.
+Pesticides that have been banned for decades have concentrated in the fat of various marine life.